weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 requestAnimationFrame(update);
 ```

-##### 9. Rotate on mouse movement
+#### 9. Rotate on mouse movement

-This is my favorite part, because it almost feels like you’re spinning the globe with your own hands when you’re controlling it with your mouse or trackpad.
+This is the best part, because it almost feels like you’re spinning the globe with your own hands when you’re controlling it with your mouse or trackpad.

 To start, we’ll set up an array that stores our previous mouse position, with its start value being at the center of the page: